Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 ### Business Requirements MoSCoW Analysis:
-For version 1.0 of our project, we will largely focus on the main core single-player experience, so much of our business requirements will not be prioritized until the base gameplay of our game is finished.
+For version 1.0 of our project, we will largely focus on the main core single-player experience, so many of our business requirements will not be prioritized until the base gameplay of our game is finished.

 #### Must-Have: